• Skip to primary navigation

 Key Takeaways:

-The chore coat has origins in 19th-century French workwear with a boxy fit, roomy pockets, and made from fabrics like moleskin, drill, or wool.
+The chore coat has a boxy fit and roomy pockets and is made from fabrics like moleskin, drill, or wool.
 It pairs well with workwear-inspired outfits, smart casual, or streetwear looks.

 What’s a Chore Coat?